 Chinatown (1974) Polanski’s Noir Masterpiece A+

-Robert Towne based his masterful original screenplay on the William Mulholland – Owens Valley – Los Angeles Aqueduct events of the early teens – the LA Aqueduct was completed in 1913, emptying into the Van Norman Dam in the northern part of San Fernando Valley – and Towne transported those events forward in time to 1937.
+Robert Towne based his masterful original “Chinatown” screenplay on the William Mulholland – Owens Valley – Los Angeles Aqueduct events of the early teens – the LA Aqueduct was completed in 1913, emptying into the Van Norman Dam in the northern part of the San Fernando Valley – and Towne transported those events forward in time to 1937.
 To a time when the LA on film is recognizable as the LA of the seventies and the LA of today.
 Roman Polanski, like Hitchcock, was a great director born to work in Hollywood.
-A genius behind the camera when he was working with the most excellent technicians on the planet as he was here – cinematographer John A. Alonzo lovingly using a palette of yellows and browns in the desert heat, Richard Sylbert’s production design, Anthea Sylbert’s costumes, and Sam O’Steen’s editing – he captured the FEEL of LA better than anyone before or sense.
-Having experienced some horrific personal tragedies, he gave the film a preordained feeling of doom and melancholy and, in the process, gave us the most fabulous color in film noir.
+A genius behind the camera when he was working with the most excellent technicians on the planet, as he was here – cinematographer John A. Alonzo lovingly using a palette of yellows and browns in the desert heat, Richard Sylbert’s production design, Anthea Sylbert’s costumes, and Sam O’Steen’s editing – he captured the FEEL of LA better than anyone before or sense.
+Having experienced some horrific personal tragedies, he gave the film a preordained feeling of doom and melancholy and, in the process, gave us the most haunting color film noir.

 Chinatown